Acer lincolnense: Description

 The leaves of A. lincolnense are divided into three leaflets, with the lateral leaflets pinnately veined and ranging between 1.5 and 4.8 cm in length.
 The leaflet blades rest against the primary vein of the leaf, lacking petiolules, and have an asymmetric base flaring out on the basal side while remaining narrow on the apical side.
 Each lateral leaflet has between 5 and 7 secondary veins that alternate between forking near the vein tip before reaching the blade margin, and curving upwards near the tip to join the next secondary vein up.
 The forking secondary veins brace the sinuses between the teeth on the blade margins.
-Overall the teeth of the leaflets are large and simple, though the largest of the teeth have to smaller subsidiary teeth.
+Overall, the teeth of the leaflets are large and simple, though the largest of the teeth have two smaller subsidiary teeth.
 The terminal leaflets on the type specimens are incomplete, so length and width of them is not known.
 They have a symmetrical leaflet base that is acute in shape, the blade being an inverted v shape.
 The leaves have tertiary veins that form either a mix of acute angle-right angle structuring or right angle-right angle structuring with the veins spaced 0.7–1.3 cm apart.
 The quaternary veins form a network of areoles that are irregular polygons.

 As with other species of Acer the fruits are a samara with a basal nutlet and apical wing.
 The nutlets are lanceolate in outline with a narrow rounded apex, and a convex basal side.
 The nutlet is 1.0 cm long by 0.4 cm wide, with a 0.4 cm scar where the fruit attached to a second fruit at an angle of 30°.
 There is a thick vein running along the apical side of the nutlet and 7 loosely grouped veins running up the outer edge of the wing.
-The wing is 1.2 cm long and 0.7 cm wide with the outer edge broadly curving, and with undulating veins that diverge from each other at angles between 5° to 10°.
+The wing is 1.2 cm long and 0.7 cm wide with the outer edge broadly curving, and with undulating veins that diverge from each other at angles between 5° and 10°.
 The veins curve slightly between leaving the proximal vascular group and reaching the inner wing margin, forking along the way.